 The role of an executive requires a high level of expertise in various capacities such as managing projects, staff, and budgets.
-These duties may often require your attention outside of your regular shift and because of your commitment to achieve company goals, you don’t hesitate when it comes to meeting the demand.
-This may cause you to ask yourself, am I burned-out?
+These duties may often require your attention outside of your regular shift and because of your commitment to achieving company goals, you don’t hesitate when it comes to meeting the demand.
+This may cause you to ask yourself, am I burned out?

 You don’t have to struggle any longer trying to solve the am I burned-out puzzle.
 Here are seven ways you can tell if you may be suffering from burnout symptoms

 Burnout can creep into your life subtly.
 You may have convinced yourself that working a little longer to finish a report, responding to emails, and preparing for a meeting won’t hurt you.

 However, if you’ve been experiencing fatigue that won’t go away after getting at least seven to eight hours of sleep, your work could be the cause of why you keep thinking am I burned-out?
 You may not want to admit that your body can’t handle the prolonged excessive stress, but if left unaddressed, the stress may begin to affect you emotionally.

 2. Loss of Interest that Leads to Low Morale